cjwirth/cjwirth.github.io/about.md

 <img style="float: left; margin: 0 1em 0  0;" src="https://gravatar.com/avatar/696cf5da599733261059de06c4d1fe22?size=150">

-I'm a software guy based in Pittsburgh, PA, USA.
+I'm a software engineer, husband, father, reader, and all-around person based in Pittsburgh, PA, USA.

-As a Software Engineer at [Duolingo], I spend my days working the iOS app!
-Sometimes I dip my fingers in the backend as well.
+As a Software Engineer at [Duolingo], I spend my days working on the iOS app, but will occasionally work on the backend servers when I need to.

 [Duolingo]: https://www.duolingo.com/